NaveenMN23/fintech/README.md

 ## Pending Tasks

 1. Buttons, Search and Profile buttons are not added in Header.
 Considered as out of scope.
-2. Title is not aligned in Header for mobile device.
-3. Lazy loading or pagination for API data is considered as out of scope.
+2. Lazy loading or pagination for API data is considered as out of scope.
-4. Creation and Integration of all the API is considered as out of scope.
+3. Creation and Integration of all the API is considered as out of scope.
-5. Quick transfer button styling issue (overlap with input field).
+4. Quick transfer button styling issue (overlap with input field).